Stars win 4-1 over Jets without Bowness, move to 3-0 - WHIZ News

 The Stars play in Winnipeg in three weeks, on Nov.
 8. The Jets return to Dallas on Nov.
 24, the day after Thanksgiving, to wrap up the regular-season series between the teams.

-Seguin tied it at 1 with his first goal of the season, sliding onto his knee across the front of the crease when he scored off a pass from Ty Dellandrea.
+Seguin tied it at 1 late in the first with his first goal of the season, and 306th in his career.
+He slid onto his knee across the front of the crease when he scored off a pass from Ty Dellandrea.

 Heiskanen scored a power-play goal midway through the third.